01-edu/public/subjects/you-spin-me-round/README.md

 Functions in JS allows you to describe multiple `instructions`, in other words, it's a way to execute code inside your code !

-That seems pretty complicated but it is the build block of your programs.
+That seems pretty complicated but it is the building block of your programs.

 You already have been using a `function` as `console.log` is one !
 You can easly spot them because we stick parens after their identifiers `()`.